-You know that feeling when you’ve spent way too much time in virtual meetings, and you’d trade your favourite coffee mug for some real face-to-face interaction?
+You know that feeling when you’ve spent way too much time in video calls, and you’d trade your favourite coffee mug for some real face-to-face interaction?
 That’s called Zoom fatigue.

 It turns out there’s scientific evidence to back up what we’ve all been feeling.